GilianPonte/gilianponte.github.io/building-a-neural-network.md

 ### Input layer

 A neural network is created by training an algorithm to discover structure in a dataset.
-The machine is shown an image and produces an output in the form probability scores, one for each category/label.
+The network is shown an image and produces an output in the form probability scores, one for each category/label with an unnormalized softmax activation function.
 The desired category should have the highest scores of all categories, which is very unlikely to happen before training (Lecun, Bengio & Hinton, 2015).
 For example, when the input is a picture of a t-shirt, the machine should assign the highest probability to the category t-shirts.

 ### Hidden layers
 The network computes an objective function which measures the error between the output scores and the desired scores.
-The machine then modifies its internal adjustable parameters to reduce this error.
-These adjustable parameters, also called weights, are numbers that can be seen as "knobs" that represent the input-output function of the total network.
+The machine then modifies its adjustable weights to reduce this error.
+These weights are numbers that can be seen as "knobs" that represent the input-output function of the total network.
 For each "knob" the machine learns by what amount the error would increase or decrease if the weight where increased by a tiny amount.
 This process continues to happen until the machine finds the lowest total error possible.
 Therefore, the algorithm is able to take an input and produce the best output possible based on the training data (Lecun, Bengio & Hinton, 2015).

 If you want to dig deeper and really want to understand the mathematical way of calculating the weights, I would recommend this article by [Yann LeCun](http://pages.cs.wisc.edu/~dyer/cs540/handouts/deep-learning-nature2015.pdf).
 Or for a brief gist, you could watch [this video](https://www.youtube.com/watch?v=BFdMrDOx_CM) about deep learning.